saulmm/saulmm.github.com/_posts/2015-05-14-When Iron Man & Hulk meets Dagger2 & RxJava.md

 <br>
 ### Dagger 2

-[Dagger 2](http://google.github.io/dagger/) is promoted and implemented by Google forked from [Dagger](http://square.github.io/dagger/), which it was created by [Square](https://corner.squareup.com/).
+[Dagger 2](http://google.github.io/dagger/) is promoted and implemented by Google, forked from [Dagger](http://square.github.io/dagger/), which it was created by [Square](https://corner.squareup.com/).

 First of all it's necessary to configure the annotations processor, the `android-apt` plugin plays that role, allowing to use the annotations processor without inserting it into the final .apk.
 The processor also configures the source code generated by this processor.